Configuring a backup license server (Windows)

 To change which machine is the backup license server to a particular primary license server,

 Once a new backup server is configured, the old backup server will automatically cease to be a backup server.
-If the machine is running, this could take up to 10 minutes because that is how often the backup server checks for changes to the configured licenses.
+If the machine is running, this could take up to 10 minutes because that is how often the backup server checks for changes to the licenses.
 If desired, you can stop and restart the old backup server to expedite the process.
 If the old backup license server is off, it will update the next time it boots up.

 Follow these instructions if you want to change the primary server machine and retain the existing backup license server as a backup to the new primary.
 These instructions also apply if the primary server has gone down and you need to designate a new machine to replace it while the backup license server is running.